 Procedures for Offering Opportunity to Request a Fair Hearing.
-Describe how the individual (or his/her legal representative) is informed of the opportunity to request a fair hearing under 42 CFR Part 431, Subpart E. Specify the notice(s) that are used to offer individuals the opportunity to request a Fair Hearing.
+Describe how the individual (or his/her legal representative) is informed of the opportunity to request a fair hearing under 42 CFR Part 431, Subpart E. Specify the notice

+(s) that are used to offer individuals the opportunity to request a Fair Hearing.
 State laws, regulations, policies and notices referenced in the description are available to CMS upon request through the operating or Medicaid agency.

-Fair Hearing procedures are based on the Mississippi Division of Medicaid's Administrative Code, Title 23: Medicaid Part 100 Chapter 5: The Hearing Process
+State Fair Hearing procedures are based on the Mississippi Division of Medicaid Administrative Code, Title 23, Part 100, Chapters 4-5, and Part 300, Chapter 1.

-A case manager sends a Notice of Action (NOA) to the waiver participant by certified mail (Signature return requested).
+A case manager sends a Notice of Action (NOA) to the person by certified mail (Signature return requested).